ztz1989/software-switches/README-VM.md

 Note that we need to specify the virtual device type as `ptnet-pci`.
 The backend can be any netmap/VALE interfaces.
 We specify a VALE interface here.

 ## Configuration of VNFs inside the virtual machines
-To reproduce our experiments, a set of tools are required.
+To reproduce our experiments, a set of tools are required:
-1. DPDK: for all the software switches except VALE, DPDK is required to support other tools such as MoonGen and FloWatcher-DPDK inside the VM.
+1. DPDK: Our experiment runs DPDK applications in poll-mode inside the VM to bypass guest kernel and achieve high performance.
+For all the software switches except VALE, DPDK is required to support other tools such as MoonGen and FloWatcher-DPDK inside the VM.
 For loopback test, we adopted DDPK's l2fwd sample application as VNF to forward packets among a linear chain of VMs.
 Firstly, install DPDK from source, more detailed instructions can be found
 [here](https://doc.dpdk.org/guides/linux_gsg/build_dpdk.html).
 Our experiments were based on DPDK 18.11, but newer versions are expected to function as well.
 A simple example is given as follows:
     ```
     #!/bin/bash